Leigh Halfpenny: Crusaders

 Halfpenny had continued to play for Scarlets until the end of the 2023 season, when it was announced he had signed for New Zealand side Crusaders, for the 2024 Super Rugby Pacific season.
 Halfpenny only featured in one Super rugby game after injuring himself in pre season by tearing his pectoral muscle.
 He was the club's 290th player, when he was substituted on to miss a penalty but convert a try.

 Harlequins

 On 31 July 2024, it was announced he had signed for Harlequins ahead of the 2024-25 Premiership season.
 He scored a try against Newcastle Falcons on his home debut for the club as they won 28–14.
 He left the club after one season.

 Return to Cardiff

 In September 2025, it was announced that Halfpenny had signed a short-term contract with Cardiff Rugby, taking on the role of kicking coach with the intention of returning to play after he is fully recovered from a calf injury.

+In December 2025, it was announced that Halfpenny was fit for selection, and could be available for the Challenge Cup match against Ulster.
+Halfpenny was selected to play against Ulster, and would make his first Cardiff Rugby appearance in 4,347 days.
+He played until the 57th minute.
+Halfpenny kicked a successful conversion of George Nott's try.